Frequently Asked Questions

 When does judging take place?

 When does judging take place?
-Judging will take place soon after the Easter holidays, so when you send us details of your winning team, we’ll ask you for any dates when your teams will be unavailable between Easter and the summer half term.
+Judging will take place during May, so when you send us details of your winning team, we’ll ask you for any dates when your teams will be unavailable between Easter and the summer half term.

 How much does it cost to enter?